wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/7-perform-device-actions.md

 You can choose the following device actions:
    - **Sync Machine Policy** - Configuration Manager will request the client download policy for the device.
    - **Sync User Policy** - Configuration Manager will request the client download policy for the currently logged on user.
-   - **App Evaluation Cycle** - Configuration Manager will request the client to revaluate the requirement rules for all app deployments.
+   - **App Evaluation Cycle** - Configuration Manager will request the client to re-evaluate the requirement rules for all applicable app deployments.

 When you run a device action from Microsoft Endpoint Manager admin center, the notification request is forwarded to the Configuration Manager site, and from the site to the client device.